 visiting professor, London South Bank University

-finance and economics writer; author, Ferraris for All: in defence of economic progress and Cowardly Capitalism
+journalist and author, Ferraris for All: in defence of economic progress and Cowardly Capitalism

 associate fellow, Energy, Environment and Development Programme, Chatham House; sustainability advisor.